In this memoir, I explore silence through the lens of my young, tongue-tied son.

 Shortly after turning 2, my little boy is diagnosed with childhood apraxia of speech, a disorder that leaves him unable to form words.

-As I join him on his struggle toward words and speech, I begin to explore my own fraught history of silence.
+As I help him with his struggle to speak, I begin to explore my own fraught history of silence."

 Say it.
 Notice how it floats like a gust of spring air, like a cotton ball sent windward.
 Say it fast.
 Say it slow.
 Think about all that goes into it.
 First, the tap of tongue tip on the upper palate, just behind the teeth.
 Next, a burst from the lungs to form the “Tuh”—the first soft explosion of sound.